fscosmetics/fscosmetics/_products/accessories/brush-cleaner.md

     hex: ''
     best_seller: 'TRUE'
 ---
 An easy to use brush cleaner that removes dirt, oil and debris from your makeup brush and sponge that may damage your skin and cause irritation.
-Simply spray several times in your makeup tools and leave to dry.
+Simply spray the brush cleaner around your used brush or sponge then wipe it dry with cloth or tissue.
+Then leave to air-dry for your next makeup application.
 Gently formulated, you can use this for the daily upkeep of your brushes and even sponges.